total-typescript/total-typescript-book/book-content/book.md

 How can we type `data` as a number without changing the calls to `fetch` or `response.json()`?

-One way involves adding a type to `fetchData` itself.
-Another way involves typing `data` itself.
-Since we're dealing with `any`, there is some flexibility in the types that you can add.
+There are two possible solutions here.

 #### Solution 1: Rest Parameters

-As we've seen with previous errors involving an `implicit any` type, the solution here is relatively straight forward.

-When using rest parameters, all of the arguments passed to the parameter will end up as an array that is passed to the function.
-So in this case, the `strings` parameter can be typed as an array:
+When using rest parameters, all of the arguments passed to the function will be collected into an array.
+This means that the `strings` parameter can be typed as an array of strings:

 ```typescript
 export function concatenate(...strings: string[]) {